-Dawn Marie Jacobson, MD, founder of Abundant Living Wellness Center, is a board-certified Preventive Medicine physician with special expertise in the natural medicine approach of Ayurveda.
+Dawn Marie Jacobson, MD, founder of Abundant Living Wellness Center, is a board-certified Integrative and Functional Medicine physician with special expertise in the natural medicine approach of Ayurveda.
 She focuses on personalized lifestyle treatments to minimize the number of prescription medicines needed to treat disease and maintain harmony of cellular and metabolic functions in the body.

 Dr. Jacobson graduated from the University of Iowa College of Medicine with highest honors and completed her residency training at the University of California-San Diego Medical Center.
 She is an Integrative Medicine Fellow with the Andrew Weil program at the University of Arizona.
 Her Ayurveda for Health Professionals training was completed through Maharishi Ayurveda, Fairfield, Iowa.
 She has been a dedicated yoga practitioner for 17 years and has completed over 700 hours of yoga therapy training.

 Personal Healing Journey

 After years of what some people might call "living a successful life" - graduating at the top of my medical school class; establishing and subsequently juggling numerous research, teaching, and medical responsibilities; and enjoying wonderful outdoor activities with a close network of friends that included skiing, surfing, running, and hiking- I reached a state of major burnout.